- Best corner TV mount

 Installation tips for corner mounting your LCD

-Follow these do’s and don’ts so that you have a much easier time installing your LCD tv to your corner TV mount.
+Follow these do’s and don’ts so that you have a much easier time installing your LCD TV to your corner.

 - Research your TV’s weight, dimensions, and VESA patterns.